Married Filing Jointly vs. Separately: A Tax Preparer Filing Guide

 Your married clients have a choice when it comes to filing their taxes.
 They can either file as:

-• Married Filing Jointly (MFJ) – combined together on one 1040 tax return, or
+• Married filing jointly (MFJ) – spouses are combined on one 1040 tax return, or

-• Married Filing Separately (MFS) – each files his or her own 1040 tax return
+• Married filing separately (MFS) – each spouse files their own 1040 tax return

 When should married clients file jointly or separately?